SixLabors/docs/articles/imagesharp/formatconversion.md

 - Converting from a lossy format to a lossless format does not restore discarded detail.
 - Converting a transparent image to JPEG requires flattening or compositing first.
+- Converting to a palette or lower-bit-depth format is a color-reduction step.
+- Converting an animated image to a single-frame format requires choosing which frame or composited result you want.
 - ImageSharp uses bridged metadata, pixel-type information, and encoder defaults to pick good destination settings when the target format can represent them.
 - Save-by-extension is the simplest and recommended path for ordinary conversions.
 Pass an explicit encoder when you want to override defaults for quality, compression, bit depth, palette behavior, metadata handling, or another application policy.
 - Format conversion is also a metadata decision.
 Decide whether orientation, color profiles, animation timing, and authoring metadata should be preserved, transformed, or stripped.